 Anglesey, North Wales

-The largest of Wales’s islands and a county in itself, Anglesey in North Wales offers the visitor a range of experiences.
+The largest of Wales’ islands and a county in itself, Anglesey in North Wales offers the visitor a range of experiences.
 The north of the island is all dramatic cliffs and industrial history, while from the flatter southwestern part, you can marvel at the silhouettes of Eryri (Snowdonia) mountains across the narrow Menai Strait that separates the island from the mainland.

 Anglesey Adventures offers a wide range of activities for the adventurous, including full and half day courses in coasteering, sea kayaking, gorge scrambling, rock climbing, raft building and abseiling.
 Alternatively, make your way across the causeway to romantic Llanddwyn Island, separated from Anglesey at high tide, venture out by boat to nearby Puffin Island, or cross the bridge to explore Holy Island.

 On Holy Island, bask in the sun at popular the popular Rhoscolyn and Trearddur beaches and climb the lighthouse at South Stack with a guided tour.
 Puffin Island is at the end of the Menai Strait, which divides Anglesey from North Wales.
 It’s worth a day trip from Beaumaris to see the wildlife, the views of the strait, and to fish in the rich waters surrounding the island.

 Getting There: Anglesey (along with Holy Island and Llanddwyn Island) can be reached by road from Bangor, 3 miles (5 km) away over the Menai Bridge; or Anglesey has a rail station, Holyhead.

 Worm’s Head, West Wales